dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 {% endhighlight %}

 ## Step 6: Ultra security
-In step 5, your email cannot be read by a bot but a human can obviously connect the dots to make it a meaningful email.
+In step 5, your email cannot be read by a bot but a human can obviously connect the dots to make it a meaningful email address.
 If you are paranoid about giving out your email in any way then use this method.

 ### Encode the whole form!
 Log on to [Enkoder](http://hivelogic.com/enkoder/){:rel='nofollow'}{:target="_blank"} and copy paste your entire Formspree form and hit submit.
 This tool will encode your data to something like this.